Search

 Scope of proposals

-Only short programs are accepted for the fast-track program, with a maximum total length of four hours.
+Only short programmes are accepted for the fast-track programme, with a maximum total length of four hours.
 Proposals may concern short, self-contained projects, pilot projects, or observations needed to finish projects which were, e.g., cut short by bad weather or interrupted by ToO observations.
-The fast-track program is, however, open to anybody, and the evaluation criteria are only scientific quality and technical feasibility.
+Within the rules, the fast-track programme is open to anybody, and the evaluation criteria are only scientific quality and technical feasibility.

 Constraints

-A limited number of service nights will be reserved for the fast-track program in each semester; thus, fast-track programs do not have access to time already allocated to other programs.
+A limited number of service nights will be reserved for the fast-track programme in each semester; thus, fast-track programmes do not have access to time already allocated to other programmes.
 The observing schedules list the assigned service nights in the current semester(s).

 For NOTCam, FIES and StanCam the instrument set-ups are in principle fixed.
 For ALFOSC the instrument set-up can vary widely, but we cannot provide changes of the set-up during an observing night, and there is a limited amount of time for calibration observations.
 Therefore, we limit each proposal to a selection of 2 grisms and 2 slits, and 4 filters beyond the standard UBVRi set.